Also available at:

 If you’re interested in ordering multiple copies for your book club, contact me at firstname.lastname@example.org for bulk pricing.

 Are you weary of stories portraying cancer as merely a bump in the road, an experience to be grateful for or a chance for personal enlightenment?
 With raw candor, Nancy Stordahl shares about her breast cancer experience while intertwining memories about what it was like to be a caregiver for her mother who died from metastatic breast cancer.
 Originating from personal, unrestrained journal entries, this strikingly frank memoir gives readers a glimpse into cancer’s messy realities including the multitude of emotions that arise when a family is catapulted into the world of cancer chaos.
 This is truth-telling from a not-so-pretty-in-pink perspective, resulting in an honest, realistic portrait of family, cancer and loss that will encourage others facing similar trials to ditch the societal expectations and instead do things their own way.

-If you’ve been diagnosed with cancer, or if your loved one has, reading my book will help you feel less alone.
+If you’ve been diagnosed with cancer, or if your loved one has, reading my memoir will help you feel less alone.
 If you believe everything does not happen for a reason and that no one should feel pressured to “smile her/his way through cancer,” then this is a book you will want to read and share.

 Reviews & mentions!